 This will help you be more self-governing because you are now PRE-DECIDING!

-Could you try this simple tool?
+Please try this simple tool.
 It works!